 The chickens quickly learned how to use the nipples.
 I think their natural instinct to pick at things made the bright orange color just too tempting to pass up and they quickly discovered the water.

 The automatic waterer mounted on top (called the Little Giant Rubber Trough-o-matic stock tank float valve )is actually designed to be used for cattle watering troughs.
 But it worked great in the 5 gallon set up too.

 It’s a very common type of automatic watering device can be bought at any farm store and is quite affordable.
 It can also be bought online here.

-I wasn’t sure if the automatic waterer would fit securely to the bucket for my chicken set up but it fit nicely!
+I wasn’t sure if the waterer would fit securely to the bucket but it fit nicely!

 Below is the final product.
 It works great and now its on autopilot – I just continue to to make sure the connections aren’t leaking and that all continues working smoothly.
 I like this set up because they always have fresh cool water and I don’t have to mess with it…a “win win”!

-Click here for Automatic Poultry nipples or here for Little Giant Rubber Trough-O-Matic Stock Tank Float Valve TM825.
+Both Automatic Poultry nipples and Little Giant Rubber Trough-O-Matic Stock Tank Float Valve TM825can be found at Amazon.
 I hope this set up, or your own variation of it, works as well for you as it did for my little coop!

 Something else to consider…since 5 gallons is a lot of water, the use of the Little Giant Float Valve may not truly be necessary.
 The automation the Little Giant provides is nice, but it doesn’t take a lot of extra work to simply pry the lid off the bucket and fill it with a hose once in a while either 😊.